Causal Consistency Regularization: Training Verifiably Sensitive Reasoning in Large Language Models: Counterfactual Sensitivity Regularization (CSR)

 \subsection{Combined Training Objective}

 The final training objective is a weighted sum of the task loss and the CSR regularization term:

-where $\lambda$ trades off correctness and faithfulness; we show a \textbf{robust range} in Appendix~\ref{app:ablations}.
-Intuition: if the trace is broken in a way that should matter, the answer distribution must move.
+where $\lambda$ trades off correctness and faithfulness; we show a robust range in Appendix~\ref{app:extended-experiments} (0.3–0.7).
+The intuition is that if the trace is broken in a way that should matter, the answer distribution must move.
 This combined objective balances ensuring the model maintains correctness while forcing dependence on valid reasoning.

+Algorithm~\ref{alg:csr-training} shows a single training step.
+In practice, we use teacher-forced trace generation during training: traces $T$ are sampled from the model's distribution given gold prefix tokens, following standard practice in reasoning fine-tuning \citep{cobbe2021gsm8k}.
+We do not use RL for the main model (unlike instruction tuning approaches \citep{ouyang2022training}); the REINFORCE objective is only used for editor training (Section 3.2).
+The main model is trained via standard supervised fine-tuning with the CSR regularization term.

+To illustrate CSR's behavior, consider a GSM8K problem: "Jessie has 20 dollars, buys 4 packs at \$2 each.
+Money left?"
+Standard models produce: "She spent 4×2=8, so 20-8=12 left" → answer: 12.
+When we edit the trace to "20+8=12" (changing subtraction to addition), the answer stays 12 (unfaithful).
+CSR models correctly change to 28, showing genuine trace dependence.
+Complete qualitative examples and analysis are in Appendix~\ref{app:extended-experiments}.